Applying to the Program

 Q. Will I have an opportunity to do field work?

 The opportunity to do field work varies from project to project.
 The type of project you engage in will determine your degree of field work.

-Projects are typically suggested by the advisor, and are agreed upon jointly by the student and their prospective advisor.
-The advisors make every effort to help the student select and pursue a research project that can provide meaningful results during the course of a 10 to 12 Fellowship.
+Projects are typically suggested by the prospective advisor, and are agreed upon jointly by the student and their advisor.
+The advisors make every effort to help the student select and pursue a research project that can provide meaningful results during the course of a 10 to 12 week Fellowship.

 » View Projects

 Q. Why are Summer Fellows matched with staff scientists from the U.S. Geological Survey?

 The USGS Woods Hole Coastal and Marine Geology Team is one of three marine teams that conduct research within the USGS Coastal and Marine Geology Program.
 The goal of the Coastal and Marine Geology Program is to describe the geology of coastal and marine systems.
 To carry out this mission, the team has been located on WHOI's Quissett Campus in Woods Hole as an integral part of the Woods Hole research community for more than 35 years.

 Q. Will I have to submit a paper when the summer is complete?